 “This course will teach you how to create a Promotion Plan for your business.
 This method will help you 5x - 10x your sales results.
 Your business will be useless and fail if you don’t follow this specific process”.

-But it's shocking how many people use various versions of gaslighting promises to get people to purchase from their business.
+But it's shocking how many people use various versions of gaslighting promises, even in subtle ways, to get people to purchase from their business.

 One thing that marketing teaches, is to niche down.

 talk to someone specific in your marketing rather than trying to appeal to a mass market

 This is because if you try to appeal to everyone, your message will end up so watered down that it will appeal to no-one.